armbian/documentation/docs/community/chat.md

 ## 👉 Bottom line

-If you have any questions, comments regarding the IRC channels and/or services or found an issue in this documentation for think you can enhance it get in touch with *Werner* either via [forums](https://forum.armbian.com/profile/9032-werner/), IRC or Discord.
+If you have any questions, comments regarding the IRC channels and/or services or found an issue in this documentation or think you can enhance it, get in touch with *Werner* either via [forums](https://forum.armbian.com/profile/9032-werner/), IRC or Discord.